DerekDardzinski/marom_group_docs/docs/notes/Step 5 - Bulk InAs (PBE+SOC).md

-# Bulk InAs (PBE)
+# Bulk InAs (PBE+SOC)
-In this step we will run our first calculation on bulk InAs
+In this step we will run our second calculation on bulk InAs where we add in spin-orbit couple to make our calculation more accurate.

 ## Folder Layout
 - `basic_training`
 	- `InAs_bulk`
-		- `pbe`
+		- `pbe-soc`
 			- `scf`
 			- `band`
 			- `dos`